tailwindlabs/tailwindcss/source/docs/extracting-components.blade.md

 ## Extracting CSS components with @@apply

-For small components like buttons and form elements, creating a template partial or JavaScript component can often feel too heavy compared to a simple CSS.
+For small components like buttons and form elements, creating a template partial or JavaScript component can often feel too heavy compared to a simple CSS class.

-In these situations, you can use Tailwind's `@apply` directive to easily extract common utility patterns to simple CSS component classes.
+In these situations, you can use Tailwind's `@apply` directive to easily extract common utility patterns to CSS component classes.

 Here's what a `.btn-blue` class might look like using `@apply` to compose it from existing utilities: